 Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

 In the previous lesson, you saw why learning systems need representations that can improve with data and compute.
 Tokenization is the first such representation for text: a fixed contract that turns new wording, languages, and symbols into model input.
-You'll compare Byte Pair Encoding (BPE), WordPiece, and SentencePiece as you build that contract, break it, and learn what to measure before shipping it.
+You'll compare Byte Pair Encoding (BPE), WordPiece, and SentencePiece as you build that contract, break it, and learn what to measure before serving it.

-An is a vector associated with a token ID.
+An embedding is a vector associated with a token ID.
 The next lesson teaches those vectors.
 For now, keep one rule in mind: ID 421 has no universal meaning.
 It only means something when paired with the exact tokenizer artifact that produced it.

-Consider this ticket:
+Consider this prompt fixture:

-1refund delayed for order48291| Token unit | Example pieces | What it buys you | What it costs |
+1tokenizer failed for prompt128k| Token unit | Example pieces | What it buys you | What it costs |

 |---|---|---|---|

-| Character | r e f u n d ... | Any spelling is representable | Long input sequence |
+| Character | t o k e n i z e r <space> ... | Every character, including whitespace, is representable | Long input sequence |

-| Word | refund, delayed, for, order48291 | Short common messages | Rare words and IDs need fallbacks |
+| Word | tokenizer, failed, for, prompt128k | Short common strings | Rare words and IDs need fallbacks |

-| Subword | refund, delay, ed, order, 48291 | Compact common patterns with fallback parts | Requires learned vocabulary |
+| Subword | token, izer, <space>fail, ed, <space>for, <space>prompt, 128, k | Compact common patterns with fallback parts | Requires learned vocabulary |

-1message = "refund delayed for order48291"
+1message = "tokenizer failed for prompt128k"

 2

-3characters = list(message.replace(" ", ""))
+3characters = list(message)

 4words = message.split()